ACTION PLAN SUPPORT FUND

 Information for faculty members:

 There is a high demand for this funding from full-time and part-time faculty members.
-In order to ensure we are allowing as many faculty as possible to access this financial assistance, we are piloting a new policy that allows faculty to apply for a maximum of $500/semester from the Indigenous Directions Action Plan Support Fund, unless otherwise determined by the evaluation committee.
+In order to ensure we are allowing as many faculty as possible to access this financial assistance, we have instituted a new policy that allows faculty to apply for a maximum of $500/semester from the Indigenous Directions Action Plan Support Fund, unless otherwise determined by the evaluation committee.

 We recognize that there are many faculty members who are working to ensure Indigenous knowledges and experiences are valued and engaged with critically in their courses, and, for this reason, we encourage departments to dedicate financial resources to help support this important work.